alexandrascript/tech-writing-tools/accessibility/style.md

 Review this guide for [designing with screenreaders](https://webaim.org/techniques/screenreader/) and use the [WAVE testing tool](http://wave.webaim.org/).

-- Avoid directional instructions and language.
+- Avoid directional instructions and visual language.
-   - Readers may not be able to see the layout of a page or the UI.
+   - Readers may not be able to see the layout of a page or the UI, and it is unhelpful to people using screenreaders or an unexpected layout (mobile vs. desktop).
+Instead of "above", "left", "right", etc, use "earlier", "later", or "following".
+   - Avoid referring to UI elements by color, shapes and patterns.
+Use the element's label whenever possible.
+- Spell out acronyms and symbols.
+   - Avoid unnecessary abbreviations or acronyms.
+Spell out words like "and", "plus", "minus", and "about" instead of using their respective symbols.
 - Keep it simple.
    - Use shorter words when possible.
 For example: "more" instead of "additional"; "show" instead of "display"; "buy" instead of "purchase"
    - Refer to [fewer words](../style/fewer-word.md)